The 19 Best Modern TV Shows Set in the 1990s

 Departing from the Goldberg family, Schooled follows the exploits of former popular girl Lainey Lewis as she returns to her hometown of Jenkintown, Pennsylvania.

-She had previously left the town – and her engagement – to pursue her musical aspirations in L.A. but after that didn’t pan out, she accepted a job as the music teacher at her high school alma mater, William Penn Academy.
+She had previously left the town – and her engagement – to pursue her musical aspirations in L.A., but after that didn’t pan out, she accepted a job as the music teacher at her high school alma mater, William Penn Academy.

-Young Sheldon, CBS (2017 – present)
+Young Sheldon, CBS (2017 – 2024)

 So, it’s no wonder that Sheldon got his own spin-off.

 Set in the fictional town of Medford, Texas, Young Sheldon follows 9-year-old Sheldon Cooper (played by Iain Armitage) as he attends Medford High with his older brother George.
 Although Sheldon is a genius and academically gifted, he often has trouble understanding social cues.
-So Sheldon has to learn how to live in the world with other people who aren’t as intellectually gifted.
+So, Sheldon has to learn how to live in the world with other people who aren’t as intellectually gifted.
 While his family has to figure out how to understand and relate to him.

 Despite the show beginning in late 1989, we quickly move into the 1990s as Sheldon graduates high school and starts college at age 11.